T

 November

-• Early holiday markets
+• Early holiday decorations

 December

-• Christmas Market in the Distillery District
+• Christmas Market at Distillery District

 Annual events worth timing your trip around